CFP: Graduate Education at Work in the World

 Possible Themes and Topics

-- Public-oriented teaching and research examples
+- Public-oriented and digital teaching and research examples

 - Scholarship and pedagogy grounded in creative activity and artistic production